EricMFink/CivPro/_casebook/chap6.md

 <p class="case-h1">Order Striking Complaint</h1>

-Each page of plaintiff's complaint appears on an e-filing which is dominated by a larghe multi-colored cartoon dragon dressed in a suit, presumably because she is represented by the law firm of "Dragon Lawyers PC © Award Winning Lawyers".[^dragonlawyers1] Fed.
+Each page of plaintiff's complaint appears on an e-filing which is dominated by a large multi-colored cartoon dragon dressed in a suit, presumably because she is represented by the law firm of "Dragon Lawyers PC © Award Winning Lawyers".[^dragonlawyers1] Fed.
 R. Civ.
-P. 12(f)(1) allows a court to "strike from a pleading ... any redundant, immaterial, impertient, or scanalous matter."
+P. 12(f)(1) allows a court to "strike from a pleading ... any redundant, immaterial, impertinent, or scandalous matter."
 Use of this dragon cartoon logo is not only distracting, it is juvenile and impertinent.
 The Court is not a cartoon.
 Accordingly,

 [^dragonlawyers1]:
   {-} See Fig. 1 below.